Iva416/IvasTextEditor/README.md

 ## Description

 ```
 This is a codebase for a web application using PWA.
-The technologies used are javascript as well as a registered service worker using workbox.
+The technologies used are express as well as workbox.
+Download this text editor application by clicking the "install button".
 ```

 ## How to Use

 ```
-Open the command line and run npm i & npm run start and view it on http://localhost:3000/
+Click the following link to use the application: https://ivas-text-editor.herokuapp.com/
 ```

 The following image shows the web application's appearance and functionality: